Fallout 4: Nuka-World

 Fallout 4: Nuka-World is an expansion pack for the 2015 post-apocalyptic action role-playing video game Fallout 4.
 It was developed by Bethesda Game Studios, published by Bethesda Softworks, and released on August 30, 2016, for PlayStation 4, Windows, and Xbox One.
 It is set in the eponymous fictional amusement park Nuka-World.
 As with Fallout 4, Nuka-World can be played in both first-person and third-person perspectives.
-The player controls the protagonist during their journey through Nuka-World, a former amusement park, now run by groups of raiders.
+The player controls the protagonist during their journey through Nuka-World, a former amusement park now divided between warring gangs of raiders.
 Nuka-World's main gameplay consists of both questing and exploration.
 Upon completion of quests, the player is rewarded with both the franchise's fictional currency, bottle caps from Nuka-Cola bottles, and experience points.

 Development of Nuka-World began after Fallout 4's November 2015 release.
 The expansion was based partly on player feedback expressing a desire for more content involving Raiders.
 Rumors of Nuka-World began circulating three months before the official release after a file hinting at a new expansion was found in Fallout 4's source code.
 Development was confirmed by Matt Grandstaff on the Bethesda Game Studios blog.
-Fallout 4: Nuka-World received both a positive and mixed response, with reviewers praising the new locations, but rated Nuka-World less favorably to Far Harbor—a previous expansion pack for the game—believing it suffered from having a less apparent story-line.
+Fallout 4: Nuka-World was released to mixed reviews, with critics praising the new locations, but rated Nuka-World less favorably to Far Harbor—a previous expansion pack for the game—believing it suffered from having a less apparent story-line.